 What are the causes of Pilonidal Disease?

 Hormone changes in teenagers and young adults, as well as individual anatomy, can cause hair follicles to grow into the skin, leading to pilonidal disease.
-Pilonidal disease can run in families, so having a parent or sibling who had the disease can put people at a higher risk.
-Things that irritate this area — such as tight clothing, long periods of sitting or activities like horseback riding or bike riding — can also contribute to the disease.
+Things that irritate this area – such as tight clothing, long periods of sitting or activities like horseback riding or bike riding – can contribute to the disease.